How does backup at UPPMAX work?

 Backup of data is especially important to data-driven science.
 This page provides the ins and outs of how backup works on UPPMAX storage systems.

-As PI, you are ultimately responsible for your data.
+As PI, you and your academic institution are ultimately responsible for your data.
 We recommend you maintain a primary copy of your data on a system you control, when possible.
 At the very least, double-check that your collaborators are taking care of your data in a responsible way.